giovanism/e/content/post/istio-series-part-1-setup-and-installation/index.md

 ```

 To open our application from browser, we need to determine the ingress host and
 port number.
-The methods variest between each platforms as documented
+The method varies between each platforms as documented
 [here](https://istio.io/latest/docs/setup/getting-started/#determining-the-ingress-ip-and-ports).
 Since I used minikube I can run these commands.